 - The At-Fault Car: Again, property damage will be handled with Collision coverage.
 If the driver or any passengers sustain injuries, their medical treatment would be paid using Personal Injury Protection (PIP).
 If you don’t elect to have PIP coverage on your policy, you can expect to pay out of pocket for your injuries, or else open a claim on your health insurance.

-- Your Rates: The rates of the at-fault driver will most likely increase, and if the “victim” car’s driver is found to be partially at-fault (perhaps for swerving dangerously and contributing to the cause of the crash), then their rates will likely increase, too.
+- Your Rates: The rates of the at-fault driver will most likely increase, and if the “victim” car’s driver is found to be partially at-fault (perhaps for swerving dangerously and contributing to the cause of the two-car crash), then their rates will likely increase, too.
 If everyone is on the same page about what happened, it may be best to put the blame solely on one driver to avoid multiple rate increases on different drivers.

 Scenario C: If Your Insurer Underpays or Denies the Claim

 - The “Victim” Car: If you’ve caused an accident on the road where the victims have sustained serious injuries, and your insurance company simply isn’t agreeing to pay for all the repairs to the car, or pay for full medical treatment, or is telling them that they won’t get a settlement for pain and suffering, they may have no option but to take legal action.
 In this case, the victims of the accident would file a lawsuit against the at-fault driver.
 This could mean a husband suing a wife, child suing a parent, or sister suing a brother, and so on.